-Searching for the perfect products, finding a color scheme that speaks to you, building a brand that embodies the style and look you love—if starting an online boutique sounds like heaven to you, I’m not surprised.
-However, you may be wondering how to start a boutique in the first place.
+Searching for the perfect products, finding a color scheme that speaks to you, building a brand that embodies the style and look you, love—if starting an online boutique sounds like heaven to you, I’m not surprised.
+But you may be wondering, “what does it take to start a digital boutique?”.

 If you’re researching how to start a boutique, you should know upfront: You’ll need a business plan.